 There are a few different types of PFA orders that serve different purposes and have different levels of urgency involved.
 PFA orders can be issued in emergencies, as a temporary order, or in some cases, they may become permanent.

-A temporary PFA, or "Ex Parte" PFA, is a temporary PFA placed.
+A temporary PFA, or "ex parte" PFA, is a temporary PFA order.
 These orders can be requested and placed without the abusers in court to defend themselves against the allegations.
 Temporary PFA orders will normally last until a hearing for a permanent PFA can be held.
 This can take several business days.

 Can PFA Orders Affect My Divorce or Custody Arrangements?

 Domestic violence issues almost always make their way into other matters of family law.
 The actions of abusers and victims will be weighed out in nearly all matters of custody, support, and divorce.